MagnusThome/RejsaRubberTrac/README.md

 # Connecting the three boards

 Four wires in a bus configuration connects the two sensors and the cpu board.
-One extra optional wire greatly improves the stability of the distance sensor.
+One extra optional wire to the distance sensor's XSHUT pin greatly improves its stability.

 | Adafruit Bluefruit nRF52832 	| VL53L0X 	| MLX90621 	|
 |-----------------------------	|---------	|----------	|